Raheemrana/AdminDashboard_BE/README.md

   + Inventory:
     `Dump Inventory` Injects inventory data for random products with dates and stock quantities.<br>
     `Inventory` Retrieves total stock quantity for each product and identifies products with low stock (less than 10 units).<br>
     `Inventory Insights` Provides insights into stock injection history for products.

-***Before You Begin***

-Before interacting with any endpoints, ensure to hit the Dump Inventory endpoint first.
-This step injects dummy data into the database, allowing you to interact with other endpoints effectively.

 Feel free to explore and analyze sales data, manage product inventory, and gain valuable insights for better decision-making!